Sombrero64/MiniScript/README.md

 </div>

-Ever scene I started programming, I wanted to create my own programming language with the features and syntax I wanted.
+Ever since I started programming, I wanted to create my own programming language with the features and syntax I wanted.
 Unfortunately, around that time, I didn’t have the knowledge to design and write an interpreter for any language, let alone a complex one.
 The only thing I can do related to designing programming languages is to create the appearance and functions of one.